-Plaintiffs' immediate release is the sole effective remedy for the constitutional violation here.
-When the government fails to meet its obligations to provide adequate medical care, courts have a responsibility to remedy the constitutional violation.
-See Brown v.
-Plata, 563 U.S. 493, 511 (2011) ("When necessary to ensure compliance with a constitutional mandate, courts may enter orders placing limits on a prison's population.").
+Plaintiffs' immediate release is the sole effective remedy for the constitutional violation faced by Plaintiffs.
+When the government fails to meet its obligations to provide adequate medical care, courts have a responsibility to remedy the resulting constitutional violation.
+See Brown, 563 U.S. at 511 ("When necessary to ensure compliance with a constitutional mandate, courts may enter orders placing limits on a prison's population.").

 The power to remedy constitutional violations arising from government confinement falls within the Court's broad power to fashion equitable relief.
-See Hutto v.
-Finney, 437 U.S. 678, 687 n.9 (1978).
+See Hutto, 437 U.S. at 687 n.9.